Disposal of household hazardous waste

 - Ensure that the product you purchase does what you want it to do before you purchase it.
 Once purchased, follow the instructions on the label for safe use, ventilation and storage.

-Give leftover hazardous products to someone who can use them:
+Give leftover hazardous products to someone who can use them

 - Relatives, friends, neighbours, community groups and charitable organizations may be able to use some of what you no longer need.

-Avoid aerosols whenever possible:
+Avoid aerosols whenever possible

 - Much of the aerosol product ends up in the air.
 Purchase safer alternatives.
 Empty aerosol cans with an explosive hazard symbol only can be disposed of in your blue bin.
 All other aerosol cans are hazardous waste.

-In 2019, you helped divert more than 692 tonnes of hazardous waste from the landfill, including the following items:
+In 2022, you helped divert more than 587 tonnes of hazardous waste from the landfill, including the following items:

-- 52,000 CFL light bulbs and fluorescent tubes
+- 54,000 CFL light bulbs and fluorescent tubes

-- 12 tonnes of household batteries
+- 10 tonnes of household batteries

-- 22 tonnes of aerosols
+- 248 tonnes of paint

-- 333 tonnes of paint
+- 17 tonnes of pesticides

-- 474 kg of sharps and needles
+- 620 kg of sharps and needles

 - 1 tonne of pharmaceuticals